robcarver17/skipperman/docs/registration_editing_help.md

 - who you know *will* be registered but haven't yet been
 - or you know *has* been registered, but you don't want go through the hassle of [importing data from Wild Apricot](import_registration_data_help.md)

 Click on the `Add unregistered sailor` button at the bottom of the sailors table, and then eithier choose an existing sailor, or add a new one.
 See [here for more help](manually_adding_a_sailor.md).
+Note that any changes you make before pressing the add button will be saved.

 Note that adding a sailor manually will set their registration status to 'Manual'.
 Since there is no registration information, all the registration fields will be blank.